How to clean your coffee machine

 As with bean-to-cup models, you should also clean the machine’s steam pipe after use.

-If your traditional espresso model has given up the ghost, use the 'ground coffee (traditional)' filter on our coffee machine reviews to find a new one.
+If your traditional espresso model has given up the ghost, head to our round up of the best ground coffee machines or go to our full list of ground coffee machine reviews for all tested models to find a new one.

 Cleaning capsule coffee machines